Getting your design right is within your reach.

 The combination of color, shapes, and composition produces a mood, or a vibe.
 Even a static piece can suggest movement, push, or bring readers back to an ancient time in history.
 You are in command.

-7 - Font families: don't bring in every font to the party
+Do not bring every font to the party

-Copy and message are what glue your piece together.
+The message is what glues your piece together.
 Words can be inspiring or daunting.
 Misuse of fonts can have the same effect.
 Maybe thinking about someone telling you about the piece helps you get a grasp on it, as long as you can follow and understand the narrator.

-Changing fonts, and sizes, and font-weight can feel like switching narrators on every paragraph, which makes comprehension way more difficult.
+Changing fonts, sizes, and font-weight can feel like switching narrators in every paragraph, which makes comprehension way more difficult.
 It feels like bringing a different sound, intonation, and purpose.

 8 - Put it Out to the World